hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_in_a_zero_gravity_chamber_conducti_c98916eb-590b-4885-9010-fa8fac87b19b-0_0.content.md

 <!--font:Poppins-->

-# AI and Human Body Experiments in Zero-Gravity
+# AI and Human Body Experiments in Zero-G

 Welcome to our website showcasing the groundbreaking work of our team of AInauts.
 We conduct experiments on the effects of artificial intelligence (AI) on the human body in a zero-gravity chamber.